 What is the easiest way to spend less on tea?

-Making more tea at home and reducing café visits usually has the biggest impact.
+Making more tea at home and reducing café visits has the most noticeable impact.

 Is loose leaf tea cheaper than tea bags?

-It often works out cheaper per cup, especially when bought in larger amounts.
+It often works out cheaper per cup, especially when purchased in larger amounts.

 Can buying in bulk help?

 Yes, for teas you drink regularly.
-It lowers the cost per serving and reduces repeat purchases.
+Bulk buys lower the cost per serving and reduce repeat trips.

 How can I cut back without missing out?

-Focus on fewer cups that you enjoy most and avoid automatic refills.
+Focus on fewer cups you enjoy most and skip automatic refills.

 Are supermarket own brands worth trying?